The Power of Restraint

 Choosing Happiness is Good for your Brain

 The other day I was at Denver International Airport (DIA) on my way to fly to Jerusalem to visit my sister.
 I was sitting at a table outside of a coffee shop at the airport enjoying a sandwich before boarding for the first leg of my journey because nowadays you can starve on an airplane.
+To explore a wider range of options and find the perfect design for your business, click here for more aluminium shop front solutions.

 The upside of being a therapist is that you learn to read people’s body language and demeanor.
 That also is the downside as I couldn’t help but notice that the man a few tables away had an interesting facial expression.
 The corners of his mouth were turned down in a permanent scowl.
 A few moments later, his wife arrived with their lunch and as I glanced from time to time to look around, not once did I see him smile as they interacted.
 His wife did not look any happier than he did.